bomonike/bomonike.github.io/rustlang.md

    brew tap vectordotdev/brew && brew install vector
    ```
    Incredibly fast, low memory footprint, and handles both collection, parsing (transform), and routing logs.
 Recommended over Fluent Bit written in C and Filebeat written in Go.
 Vector does not block your application’s main thread.
 Instead of your app waiting for a network round-trip to the central server, your app writes logs to a local buffer (e.g., stdout, a local file, or a Unix socket).
 Vector reads from these local sources asynchronously.
 The app continues processing requests while Vector handles the network I/O in the background.

-Rust uses <a target="_blank" href="https://llvm.org/">LLVM</a> to generate a language compiler/debugger, so performance improvements in LLVM would also benefit Rust.

 ## Glossary: Packages vs Crates vs Modules